 Scholarly Session Important Dates

-Cross-Disciplinary Spotlight: For PAS 2020, we especially encourage submission of cross-disciplinary presentations that demonstrate different approaches to high interest topics.
+Cross-Disciplinary Spotlight: We encourage submission of cross-disciplinary presentations that engage multiple viewpoints to address high interest topics.
 Some examples:

 - In-depth, updated presentations about peanut allergy management, involving bench research, clinical care delivery, advocacy, and community involvement relevant to managing children with severe peanut allergy.